-Can an employer require compulsory vaccination?
+Can an employer require employees to get the COVID vaccination?
 If yes, are there any exceptions or special circumstances that an employer must consider?

-First, it is important to mention that there is no law regulating the matter and the COVID-19 vaccination has not started in Brazil yet.
-However, recently the Federal Supreme Court (“STF”) has ruled that the compulsory COVID-19 vaccination is constitutional.
-According to the STF, the federal government, states, and cities are allowed to enact rules establishing restrictive measures for individuals that refuse to be vaccinated against COVID-19 (e.g., the city authority may enact a law establishing that individuals who were not vaccinated are not able to go to public places), but the individuals cannot be forced to be vaccinated.
+This is still a controversial matter in Brazil.
+On December 17, 2020, the Federal Supreme Court (“STF”) ruled that the compulsory COVID-19 vaccination is constitutional (but individuals cannot be forced to be vaccinated) and that the federal government, states, and cities are allowed to enact rules establishing restrictive measures for individuals that refuse to be vaccinated against Covid-19 (e.g., application of fines, law establishing that individuals who were not vaccinated are not able to go to specific public places, etc.).

 Can employees refuse to be vaccinated?
 How does an employer need to balance its obligation to provide a safe work environment with an employee’s rights?

-However, in our opinion, if the employee refuses to be vaccinated without a reasonable justification, the employer may prevent the employee who was not vaccinated to return to work at the company’s premises in order to avoid that such employee endangers the lives of his/her co-workers based on the principle that the employer has the duty to provide a safe work environment for all employees.
+Although the Ordinance No. 620 establishes that employers cannot require proof of vaccination against COVID-19 for hiring or keeping employees as well as cannot terminate an employee with cause based on that, in our opinion, if the employee refuses to be vaccinated without a reasonable justification, the employer may prevent the employee who was not vaccinated to return to work at the company’s premises in order to avoid that such employee endangers the lives of his/her co-workers based on the principle that the employer has the duty to provide a safe work environment for all employees.

 In the event of a refusal, can an employee be dismissed for refusal to comply with the employer’s vaccination policy?
 Will the employee’s refusal constitute just cause for termination?